travisallen6/basecamp-mentor-handbook/README.md

 * [repl.it](https://repl.it/)

 ### Shifts
 You can view a template of the Basecamp shift signup [here](https://docs.google.com/spreadsheets/d/1cqDOEMvpt6gT-9C3wCoOQ7Rs1CK0yT6_sXsBs1CQZjM/edit?usp=sharing).
-Shifts are twice a day Monday - Friday from 9A-12P and 2P-5P and once on Saturday from 11A-P.
+Shifts are twice a day Monday - Friday from 9A-12P.

 If for any reason you are unable to make your shift, please let Bryan Smith (@bryan_smith on slack) know immediately.